alexpaul/Pursuit-Core-iOS-Unit3-Build-Your-Own-Project/README.md

 - Create your own Github repo
 - Push regularly to Github
 - When you have an MVP and are ready to submit
+- Fork this repo
-- Make a pull repuest against this repo and paste the link to your fork in the commnets section
+- Make a pull repuest against this repo and paste the link of your fork in the commnets section
 - Submit the link to your fork on Canvas

 ## Requirements